bijoutrouvaille/jquery.sample/README.md

 $('body').sample({name:'zigzag', model:'blacksheep'});
 ```

-The attributes are set depending on the element:
+The attributes are _automatically_ chosen based on the target element:

 ```
 input: value or checked